Angular2Guy/AngularPwaMessenger/README.md

 ## What is the goal?

 The goal is to provide an Angular based Progressive Web App with a backend server that has a usecase.
 To do that the PWA uses the Angular PWA support and Angular Material.
-The backend server is written with Spring Boot and its Webflux features that use MongoDB as database.
+The backend server is written with Spring Boot and uses its Webflux features with the MongoDB database.
 For development the project uses an in memory MongoDB to be just cloned and ready to run.

 ## What is it?